-For applicants who live the same distance from the school, random selection by the drawing of lots is used as a final tie-breaker.
+For applicants who live the same distance from the school, random selection by the drawing of lots supervised by at least two people are used as a final tie-breaker.

 If a parent applies for entry into a year group for more than one child, (except for twins and children from multiple births who are an exception to Infant Class Size regulation) and there is more than one child that is measured at the same radial distance to the school, with only one place available, a random selection by the drawing of lots is used as a final tie-breaker to decide which child should have the place.
 The remaining applicants will be added to the wait list in accordance with the published oversubscription criterion.